MahsaBakhtiari/Project-1/README.md

 ### 3.3 Impact of Covid-19 Cases and Deaths on Employment Nationally

 Many businesses had to implement restrictions and closures to curb the spread of the COVID-19, leading to layoffs and reduced hiring activity.
 Consequently, the unemployment rate increased during these periods as more individuals were seeking job opportunities but struggled to find employment.
-As the rate of increase of cases and to a lesser extend deaths slowed, the employment rate improved as businesses resumed operations, restrictions were eased, and hiring activity increased, resulting in a decline in the unemployment rate as more individuals found employment.
+However, as the rate of increase of cases deaths progressed, the employment rate actually improved steadily after their initial sharp decline.

-Overall, the relationship between COVID-19 cases and deaths and the employment and unemployment rates in the USA demonstrates how the pandemic has had a significant impact on the nation's economy.
-The fluctuation in employment and unemployment rates reflects the ebb and flow of the pandemic's impact directly, as well as the effect of secondary factors including government and private-sector responses to the rising cases and deaths.
-This highlights the ongoing struggle to balance public health measures with economic stability.
+Although there is an initial _correlation_ in the early stages of the pandemic, the progression of the data indicates that no direct relationship between Covid-19 case/death numbers and employment rates.
+It is likely that gpublic policy and private-sector responses to the pandemic were and continue to be main influencing factors on the employment rate.
+This highlights the ongoing struggle to balance public health measures and private business practices with economic stabilitys.

 ## 3.4 Regional Variations in Economic Impact